 - Add your paste: You can add your paste directly to your clothes or through the dispenser if you’d rather.

-- Wash as normal: Wash your clothes as normal according to the care label instructions.
+- Wash as normal: Wash your clothes as usual according to the care label instructions.

 Use Fresh Lemons